Pakistani Taliban threatens to target top leaders of PML-N and PPP | Politics

 The group warned that ''people should avoid getting close to such leading people.''
 It claimed that the TTP was only waging what it called ''jihad'' in Pakistan and ''our target is the security agencies occupying the country''.

-It especially warned Foreign Minister Bilawal, whose mother former prime minister Benazir Bhutto was killed in a terrorist attack in 2007.
+It explicitly warned Foreign Minister Bilawal, whose mother former prime minister Benazir Bhutto was killed allegedly by TTP militants in a terrorist attack in 2007.

 ''Although Bilawal is still young, this poor man has not yet witnessed the state of war,'' the statement said, adding that the PPP leader had declared an open war on TTP.